As A Professional, In Addition To “Yes,” How Do You Say “No?”

 Explaining why a decision is a “no” outlines why a decision is not the best for the leader’s strategy at the time.
 It allows the proposer to reassess either their idea or the presentation of their idea in order to improve upon it for subsequent opportunities.

-If not explaining why a “no” decision was made by covering how it might not play into the strategy, at the very least it should be explained for courtesy’s sake to demonstrate respect and consideration of investment by the other parties.
+If not explaining why a “no” decision was made by covering how it might not play into the strategy, at the very least it should be explained for courtesy’s sake to demonstrate respect and consideration of investment by the other party.

 Explaining a “no” also conveys respect as opposed to a curt or brief response, which conveys a dismissive tone of the other party.